norcalbiostat/prof_website/content/post/2022-11-26-poster-guidelines/index.en.md

 * Use borders for the top, and bottom of the table
     - Use vertical borders sparingly.
 Probably only for the far left corner.
     - Powerpoint has some good auto-formats you can use.
-* New (but untested) option as of 2023 - create regression tables using [tbl_regression](https://www.danieldsjoberg.com/gtsummary/articles/tbl_regression.html#gt-functions-to-format-table), then save as an image using [gtsave](https://gt.rstudio.com/reference/gtsave.html)
+* Create regression tables using [tbl_regression](https://www.danieldsjoberg.com/gtsummary/articles/tbl_regression.html#gt-functions-to-format-table), then save as an image using [gtsave](https://gt.rstudio.com/reference/gtsave.html)

 ### Graphics
 * Copy/pasted graphics do not scale up well and will print out very pixelated or blurry.